ShotPT1/Colonization-mechanic/README.md

 				}
 			}

- if you want every country to be able to colonize
+ if you want every country to be able to colonize.

    If you want to change which country can be colonized change FRA to which country you want to be colonized from the is_fully_controlled_by = FRA line of code.
 If you want more countries to be colonized just put the line of code in the OR = { } scope, for example :